 - Attend a professionally accredited school of education

 - Attain your state license, which typically involves passing a state exam and meeting education and experience requirements

 - Earn advanced certification to demonstrate your dedication to continuous education and expertise in your field

-As a technology teacher, you give each generation of students the edge they need to compete in an increasingly technological world.
+As a computer technology teacher, you give each generation of students the edge they need to compete in an increasingly technological world.
 Through your passion and interest in this field, you will create a lasting interest among your students, who will soon be developing the future technology for the next generation of students.

 FIND A SCHOOL TODAY

 Tell us a little about yourself and we’ll connect you with schools that offer secondary education degree programs.